sagar1g/OS-MODULE-PROJECT/README.md

  > # Os-Module

-- This project based on os module method.

-- Os module method used in project as following :-
+- Os module method used in project are  as following :-

       1.Makedirs :- We can create directory.